lsubotic/polovniautomobili-analysis/README.md

 ## The process:
 In order to do analysis and visualization, first there needed to be some data. <br>
 I decided to obtain it from a popular site for used vehicles [polovniautomobili.com](https://www.polovniautomobili.com).
-On the site there are 81 brands from which 1129 models, the scraper needed to visit each one and extract total amount of ads.
+On the site there are 81 brands and 1129 models in total.
+The scraper needed to visit all models of each brand respectively.
-Data is saved to an .csv file, which is later read and manipulated through **Pandas**.
-After that, it is be visualized with **Matplotlib**
+That data is then saved to an .csv file, which is later read and manipulated with help of **Pandas**.
+After that, based on different criteria, it is visualized using **Matplotlib**.

 ## Some of the visualized examples from data, by amount of current vehicles selling...
 <div>